Valorant-Draft-Circuit/VDC-Operations-Rulebook/rulebook/rulebook.md

 For more information about the league, please visit [vdc.gg](https://vdc.gg)

-These rules are up to date as of September 27, 2023.
+These rules are up to date as of April 5, 2024.

 *This competition is not affiliated with or sponsored by Riot Games, Inc. or VALORANT Esports.*